prometheusWaluigi/quantum-plasmoid/theorems/ray-dag/README.md

+# RAY-DAG Model

+This section details the RAY-DAG (Recursive Aetheric Yield – Directed Acyclic Graph) model and its integration with consciousness research.

 ## README - Summary of RAY-DAG Model Files

 This README provides a brief summary of the contents of each file detailing the RAY-DAG model.